 - Southwest Premier Business Card Benefits

 - What You Can Do With 60,000 Southwest Points

 - Why You Need to Get the Southwest Premier Business Card

 - Why the Southwest Plus Card over the Southwest Premier Card

 Southwest Premier Business Card

-But whichever, offer you choose, you should get the Southwest Premier Business card now.
-Because it may not be around for much longer.
+You should get the Southwest Premier Business card now.
+Because this signup bonus won’t be around for much longer.

 Southwest Premier Business Card Benefits